-In January 2020, upon recommendation of the Compensation Committee, the Board approved increasing Dr. Dananberg's annual base salary from \$428,500 to \$442,020.
-Dr. Ghosh's annual base salary was set at \$550,000 in connection with his commencement of employment in March 2020, and Ms. Sullivan's annual base salary was set at \$400,000 in connection with her commencement of employment in August 2020.
+In January 2021, upon recommendation of the Compensation Committee, the Board approved increasing Dr. Dananberg's annual base salary from \$442,020 to \$455,281 and Ms. Sullivan's annual base salary from \$400,000 to \$440,000.
+The Board also approved increasing Dr. Ghosh's annual base salary from \$550,000 to \$562,375.

-2020 Incentive Compensation
+2021 Incentive Compensation

 We use cash incentive compensation to motivate our NEOs to achieve our annual operational objectives, while making progress towards our longer-term growth and other corporate goals.
 At the beginning of each year, typically in January, the Board approves a set of technical, operational, and financial goals for the Company for that year which are key drivers in determining the eventual cash incentive compensation for that year.
 The Compensation Committee recommends annual cash incentive compensation targets for our NEOs to our Board for its consideration and approval.
 Each NEO's target cash incentive is expressed as a percentage of base salary which can be achieved by meeting corporate goals at target level and, in the case of Ms. Sullivan and Dr. Dananberg, individual performance.
-The 2020 annual cash incentive targets for Dr. Ghosh, Ms. Sullivan and Dr. Dananberg were set at 55%, 40%, and 40% of their respective base salaries.
-For 2020, the annual cash incentive targets for Dr. Ghosh and Ms. Sullivan were prorated to reflect their partial period of employment during the year.
+The 2021 annual cash incentive targets for Dr. Ghosh, Ms. Sullivan and Dr. Dananberg were set at 55%, 40%, and 40% of their respective base salaries.

-For 2020, our NEOs were eligible to earn annual cash incentives based on the achievement of certain corporate performance objectives approved by the Compensation Committee and the Board, as well as individual performance objectives for Ms. Sullivan and Dr. Dananberg.
-For 2020, the Board set corporate performance goals in the three broad strategic areas of: (i) advancing therapeutic programs, (ii) discovering new molecules, paths and diseases, and (iii) company building.
+For 2021, our NEOs were eligible to earn annual cash incentives based on the achievement of certain corporate performance objectives approved by the Compensation Committee and the Board, as well as individual performance objectives for Ms. Sullivan and Dr. Dananberg.
+For 2021, the Board set corporate performance goals in the three broad strategic areas of: (i) advancing ophthalmology and neurology programs, (ii) financing and partnering, and (iii) company building.
 Each area included specific performance objectives and a corresponding weighting.
 For each strategic area, the Board also approved certain "stretch" goals with corresponding weightings, such that the corporate goals could be achieved at up to 150% of target.
 In the case of Ms. Sullivan and Dr. Dananberg, 75% of the cash incentive was determined by the Company's performance and 25% was determined by individual performance.
 The entirety of Dr. Ghosh's annual cash incentive was determined by the Company's performance.
-In January 2021, the Board reviewed and approved the achievement of our 2020 corporate goals at 94%.
-Based on this level of achievement and adjustments for individual 2020 performance for Ms. Sullivan and Dr. Dananberg, which were determined by the Board following the recommendation of Dr. Ghosh, our NEOs were paid the amounts set forth above in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."
+In January 2022, the Board reviewed and approved the achievement of our 2021 corporate goals at 92%.
+Based on this level of achievement and adjustments for individual 2021 performance for Ms. Sullivan and Dr. Dananberg, which were determined by the Board following the recommendation of Dr. Ghosh, our NEOs were paid the amounts set forth above in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."